csantiago132/node-address-book/README.md

 - If your postgres folder does not have a version number, run `pg_ctl -D /usr/local/var/postgres start`

-7. On the terminal, note the port number where Postgres listens for requests.
+7. On the terminal, note the port number where Postgres listens for requests

 - Go to `db/config/config.json` and place that number in the `port` property: